 The finale duet was “I’d Give it All for You” by Jason Robert Brown from Songs of a New World.

 Kate Baldwin and Aaron Lazar presented a sentimental, delightful journey through the American Songbook of the best of musical theater.
 Each song and setting was perfectly characterized, rapturously sung, and sparkling.
 The duo’s stories and anecdotes were charming and perfectly timed, and their exquisite duets were effervescent, expressive, and poetic.
 It was an evening of romance and joy!
-How marvelous it was to hear them with a complete rhythm section and orchestral strings.
+Hearing them with a complete rhythm section and orchestral strings was marvelous.

 The instrumental arrangements were excellent.
 Special recognition is due to the 54 Below team for perfectly balanced sound and lighting.

 For Kate Baldwin and Aaron Lazar: All For You

 Piano Luke Frazier